Contents

 The next piece of equipment that you will need to buy for yourself is a decent pair of gloves to keep your hands safe.

-For good quality gloves that will keep your hands much safer, even at higher levels of intensity, the following are the only gloves with any decent kind of track record for protecting hands in sparring:
+For good quality gloves that will keep your hands much safer, even at higher levels of intensity, these are the gloves that we recommend:

 - Sparring Gloves (mitten model)